sambanova/ai-starter-kit/benchmarking/FAQ.md

 #### How do I benchmark streaming vs batch inference modes?
-The kit currently only supports *streaming* responses.
+The kit currently only supports benchmarking using *streaming* responses.
+It does not measure the performance of *batch* (non-streaming) inference.

 #### What datasets/prompt distributions are recommended for different use cases (chat, RAG, code generation, etc.)?